wlonk/arcadia/rules/making_characters.rst

 **Be sure to ask and answer this for each character:** why might they need magic?
 Why might a fairy take an interest in them?
 And how did they learn the spell they *do* know?

+.. todo:: Do hopes still matter?
+If so, how?

 And this brings us to the capstone of a character: their hope.
 Each character wants something, something human and foundational.
 It is up to